 If you don’t like something, let crew members know

 Trader Joe’s really values customer feedback.
 “We always say customers vote with their dollars,” says the manager, but you can also give feedback to any crew member in-store and through the website.
 If a new product doesn’t sell, or an old favorite stops selling, it will be discontinued, so instead of just ditching those cheese puffs because they aren’t cheesy enough, tell your local store how your go-to snack could be improved.

 Case in point: TJ’s received feedback that its dish soap wasn’t sudsing up enough, so it reworked the product and just released version 2.0.

 Honestly, they’ll pretty much do anything for you.
 TJ’s stores do not have produce counters, but they will slice up that butternut squash for you nonetheless (the sample station makes a great makeshift chopping space).

 You can have your groceries carried to your car

 “No one takes advantage of this enough,” says the manager.
 It’s a service available to anyone, not just the elderly, pregnant, or disabled.

-Trader Joe’s orders their products from manufacturers of brands you know and love, but they are notoriously secretive about who the suppliers are (last year, Eater uncovered some of the names behind a handful of snacks).
-Our nine favorite products range from a Honey Mango Shaving Cream and a Refresh Citrus Body Wash to Pure Jojoba Oil, and they all cost less than $8 a piece.
+Trader Joe’s orders its products from manufacturers of brands you know and love, but it is notoriously secretive about who the suppliers are (last year, Eater uncovered some of the names behind a handful of snacks).
+Our nine favorite products range from a Honey Mango Shaving Cream and a Refresh Citrus Body Wash to Pure Jojoba Oil, and they all cost less than $8 apiece.